leventYanik46/clp-testing/src/content/post/j-1-visa-exchange-visitor-program-update-–-2025.md

 ---
 ## **J-1 Visa: Exchange Visitor Program Participants Update – 2025**

-The J-1 visa continues to be one of the most important non-immigrant visas in the United States for cultural, educational, and professional exchange.
-In 2025, significant regulatory updates—such as the removal of Turkey from the Exchange Visitor Skills List—have changed the legal landscape for many applicants.
-Whether you are a student, researcher, teacher, or professional, understanding the J-1 framework is essential for making informed decisions about your U.S. stay.
+JThe J-1 Visa is still among the most useful non-immigrant visas for cultural, educational, and professional exchange in the US.
+2025 – Many AORs face a new legal world, following earlier legal reforms where Turkey was removed from the EV Skills List.
+If you are a student, researcher, teacher, or professional, it’s important to know about the J-1 structure in order to have all the information you need to make an informed decision about your U.S. stay.

 This guide, prepared by **[Capitol Law Partners](https://capitollawpartners.com/)**, provides a comprehensive breakdown of the J-1 visa: from its basic requirements to recent updates, including extensions, work rights, family benefits, and the critical two-year home residency rule.

-### **Core Features**
+Core Features

-The J-1 visa was created to promote mutual understanding between the United States and other nations through educational and cultural exchange.
-It covers a broad range of categories such as:
+The J-1 visa is designed to foster mutual understanding between the United States and other countries through educational and cultural exchange.
+It spans a wide variety of topics, including:

-* **Students and Researchers**: University exchange programs, postdoctoral research, visiting professors.
+\-Students and researchers: university exchanges, post-docs, guest lecturers.

-* **Interns and Trainees**: Structured professional training programs within U.S. companies.
+\-Interns and Trainees: Designed to provide practical training programs for international businesses.

-* **Teachers**: Foreign teachers invited to teach in U.S. schools.
+\-Teachers: Nonresident teachers to travel to the United States to teach.

-* **Au Pair and Camp Counselor Programs**: Cultural exchange paired with childcare or summer camp support.
+\-Au Pair, Camp Counselor: Cultural exchange with childcare both for camp or summer.

-* **Specialized Programs**: Physicians completing medical training, government visitors, and short-term scholars.
+\-Specific Programmes: Graduate medical trainees, government visitors and short-term scholars.

 A critical element of the J-1 visa is **sponsorship**.
 Independent applications are not possible—every applicant must be sponsored by an organization authorized by the U.S. Department of State.
 Without a sponsor, no DS-2019 form can be issued, and without DS-2019, a visa application cannot be filed.

 Applicants must also register in **SEVIS (Student and Exchange Visitor Information System)** and pay the **I-901 fee (220 USD)** to maintain compliance.
 SEVIS is the electronic tracking system used by the U.S. government to monitor all exchange visitors.

 ### **Application Process**